joncursi/cheddur-whitepaper/whitepaper.md

 ## Use of Funds

-The 15MM \text{\sout{U}} tokens that will be in the company's possession will be utilized as follows:
+The 15M \text{\sout{U}} tokens that will be in the Cheddur team's possession will be utilized as follows:

 \begin{center}